Gliding Over All: Production

-This episode features several nods to earlier episodes, such as the fly at the beginning of the episode, the painting Walt stares at during the planning of the prison murders (the same painting from Season 2, Episode 3), the damaged paper towel dispenser (caused by Walt punching it in Season 2, Episode 9) in the restroom of Walt's cancer clinic, and Lydia's telling Walt "We're gonna make a lot of money together," reiterating Tuco Salamanca's quote from the first season finale.
-Walt tells Lydia "Learn to take yes for an answer," which is exactly the same advice Mike gave him in the bar (Season 4, Episode 2).
+This episode features several nods to earlier episodes, such as the fly at the beginning of the episode (referencing "Fly"), the painting Walt stares at during the planning of the prison murders (the same painting from "Bit by a Dead Bee"), the damaged paper towel dispenser (caused by Walt punching it in "4 Days Out") in the restroom of Walt's cancer clinic, and Lydia telling Walt "We're gonna make a lot of money together," reiterating Tuco Salamanca's quote from the first season finale.
+Walt tells Lydia "Learn to take yes for an answer," which is exactly the same advice Mike gave him in the bar ("Thirty-Eight Snub").
 Series creator Vince Gilligan saw the ending somewhat as Gale's "poetic justice from beyond the grave."

 It was estimated that the pile of money measured 6 ft × 3 ft × 2 ft and that Skyler would have not needed a storage unit until she had upwards of $10 million.
-In "Ozymandias," Walt tells Jack Welker that the buried pile equals $80 million; however, Gilligan expressed his doubts during an earlier podcast:
+In "Ozymandias", Walt tells Jack Welker that the buried pile equals $80 million; however, Gilligan expressed his doubts during an earlier podcast:

 "I asked prop master Mark Hansen, and he and his guys had tried, just for their own edification, to figure out how much that would be if it was roughly a half-and-half mix of twenties and fifties, and he guessed somewhere in the vicinity of eighty million dollars—eighty, eighty-five, ninety—that's a lotta dough.
 I don't know, we may have erred on the side of showmanship there instead of reality, I don't know if [Walt] could've made that much that quickly."

 According to Peter Gould, the episode originally featured a scene where Walt is told by his doctor that his cancer is still in remission.
 However, the scene was cut so that Walt's current state would be left ambiguous.
-This is the final episode to feature Jonathan Banks as Mike Ehrmantraut, albeit deceased in the trunk of Walt’s car.